 Scroll sideways in the list below for direct links to articles related to the ribcage.

 Us humans have a ribcage that includes a sternum.
 If you look at the skeleton of a snake, it has ribs but no sternum.
 Look at the skeleton of an ostrich or emu; it has ribs and a very large and overly developed chest plate or sternum.

 Why the difference?

-In the same vein, a particular type of turtle was studied and it was realized that the reason for its shell wasn't defense, but to enable it to dig more powerfully with its forelimbs.
+In contrast, there's a particular type of turtle that has been studied.
+It's been proposed that the reason this particular turtle has a shell is not for defense, but to enable it to dig more powerfully with its forelimbs.

-The arms attach to the sternum via the shoulder blades which attach to the collar bones which in turn attach to the top of the sternum.
 An interesting point is that the bottom of the shoulder blades tends to lie even with the bottom of the sternum.
-This will shift as the shoulder blade moves relative to the ribcage; still it means that the shoulder blades (and better yet, the sternum) can be used as a reference for helping to differentiate the upper and lower ribcage.
+This will shift as the shoulder blade moves relative to the ribcage; still it means that the shoulder blades (and better yet, the sternum) can be used as a reference for helping to differentiate the upper and lower ribcage

 Note that there are arm and shoulder muscles that attach to the ribs of the lower ribcage (and to the lumbar spine, cervical spine, hip bones and skull).
 But the sternum is there to give the upper ribcage that extra bit of stiffness it needs so that the arms can be used powerfully.

 So if the upper ribcage is fairly stable, what is there to worry about?